Rajeev Janardan

 Rajeev Janardan (born 1967) is an Indian classical sitar player of the Imdadkhani gharana (school), taught by Bimalendu Mukherjee.
 He lives in New Delhi.

-At the age of 15, Janardan won the All India Music Competition.
-He also won the Prayag Sangit Samiti All-India Music Competition and the Sur Singar Samsad competition in Mumbai, and at the age of 19, he became an A grade artist of All India Radio and Doordarshan.

 Following on from good reviews for a performance at the India International Centre in 1996, he has performed extensively both within India and overseas, including Switzerland in 2008.
-In his playing, he strives to blend gayaki ang (vocal style) and tantra ang (instrumental style).
-It is characterised by accurate meend, advanced surlagao, fast and clear taankari in gat and dirdir and chikari variations in jhala.

-Janaradan also has a master's degree in psychology.
+He is married to Poorvi Bhana and they have a son Jahaan.